Pope Alexander III: Politics

 Alexander III was the first pope known to have paid direct attention to missionary activities east of the Baltic Sea.
 He had created the Archbishopric of Uppsala in Sweden in 1164, probably at the suggestion of his close friend Archbishop Eskil of Lund – exiled in Clairvaux, France, due to a conflict with the Danish king.
 The latter appointed a Benedictine monk Fulco as a bishop in Estonia.
 In 1171, Alexander became the first pope to address the situation of the Church in Finland, with Finns allegedly harassing priests and only relying on God in time of war.
 In the bull Non parum animus noster, in 1171 or 1172, he gave papal sanction to ongoing crusades against pagans in northern Europe, promising remission of sin for those who fought there.
 In doing so, he legitimized the widespread use of forced conversion as a tactic by those fighting in the Baltic.

-In 1166, Alexander received an embassy from the Byzantine emperor Manuel I. The Byzantine ambassador, the sebastos Iordanos, relayed that Manuel would end the Great Schism of the eastern and western churches if Alexander would recognize him as emperor.
+In 1166, Alexander received an embassy from the Byzantine emperor Manuel I. The Byzantine ambassador, the sebastos Jordan relayed that Manuel would end the Great Schism of the eastern and western churches if Alexander would recognize him as emperor.
 As emperor, Manuel would supply the pope with men and money to restore his authority in Italy.
 Alexander gave an evasive answer, but in 1168 he rejected outright the same proposal from a second Byzantine embassy.
 His stated reason amounted to it being too difficult.
 He appears to have feared Byzantine domination of Italy if the pope owed his position to its support.

 Besides checkmating Barbarossa, Alexander humbled King Henry II of England for the murder of Thomas Becket in 1170, to whom he was unusually close, later canonizing Becket in 1173.
 This was the second English saint canonized by Alexander, the first being Edward the Confessor in 1161.
 Nonetheless, he confirmed the position of Henry as Lord of Ireland in 1172.

-Through the papal bull Manifestis Probatum, issued on 23 May 1179, Alexander recognized the right of Afonso I to proclaim himself King of Portugal – an important step in the process of Portugal becoming a recognized independent kingdom.
+Through the papal bull Manifestis Probatum, issued on 23 May 1179, Alexander recognized the right of Count Afonso Henriques to proclaim himself king of Portugal – an important step in the process of Portugal becoming a recognized independent kingdom.
 Afonso had been using the title of king since 1139.